Skip to content

 For this campaign, the studio atmosphere was ideal.
 Far from the hustle and bustle, Ferber's booths offer a rare calm, where every detail is perceived.
 A unique atmosphere pervades the space, marked by the scent of wooden instruments and the leather of old armchairs.

-The studio's subdued lighting highlighted the details of our dials and the finishes of our cases, capturing the essence of a moment where time is not measured, but composed.
+The studio's subdued lighting highlighted the details of our dials and the finishes of our Cases, capturing the essence of a moment where time is not measured, but composed.

 Time cannot be measured, it is felt